First written: 23 Oct. 2013; Last update: 21 Dec. 2015

 - Prediction markets, meta-research, and other institutional changes[.]

 These and related proposals would indirectly speed technological development, which is a counter-consideration.
-Also, if used by a single national government, could they not accelerate arms races?
+Also, if used by militaries, could they accelerate arms races?
 Even if positive, it's not clear these approaches have the same value for negative-leaning utilitarians specifically as the other, more philosophical interventions, which seem more likely to encourage compassion and tolerance.

 Are these meta things cost-effective?